-Up to this point, we captured the physical arguments of Huygens in mathematical form (the mathematics presented here was not yet available in the time of Huygens).
+Up to this point, we captured the physical arguments of Huygens and Fresnel in mathematical form.
 Using only physical arguments, the proportionality factor remains unknown.
 In the 19th century, Kirchhoff, Helmholtz, Rayleigh and others derived expressions which formalize Huygens' principle.
-In Appendix B we summarize their derivation and obtain the following more precise form of equation (5)
+In Appendix B, we summarize their derivation and obtain the following more precise form of Equation (5)